sense360store/WebFlash/README.md

 The current workflow gets the job done, but we can make it even more welcoming for first-time installers.
 A few ideas that balance functionality with visual polish:

 - **Guided deployment checklist** – add a collapsible sidebar or modal that walks through prerequisites (USB cable, browser support, power).
 Each item could animate to a “checked” state as the user completes it.
-- **Contextual highlight cues** – when the page prompts the user to click a button (e.g., *Connect* or *Install*), briefly pulse or glow the button so it stands out on the screen.
+- **Contextual highlight cues** – when the page prompts the user to click a button (e.g., *Download Firmware* or *Install Firmware*), briefly pulse or glow the button so it stands out on the screen.
 - **Progress timeline** – replace the plain text status messages with a horizontal timeline that fills step by step (detect device → erase → flash → verify → finish).
 Pair it with iconography to make successes/failures obvious.
 - **Firmware cards with quick info** – show each firmware entry as a card with color-coded channel tags (general = green, preview = amber) and hover animations that reveal checksum, release date, or changelog link.
 - **Success animation & next steps** – celebrate a successful flash with a short checkmark animation and a clearly highlighted box that lists the next actions (e.g., “Press reset,” “Open provisioning app”).